Switch operating functions

 Marquardt’s “butterfly” switch series supported secretarial shift, and this was used in Olympia typewriters.
 No patent or documentation has been found for their mechanism.

-Double-action switches—also referred to as two-stage or bi-level switches—are a derivative of double-pole switches.
+Double-action switches—also referred to as two-stage, bi-level or double-depression switches—are a derivative of double-pole switches.
 Where double-pole switches make both circuits simultaneously, double-action switches connect the circuits in sequence, with a significantly harder push required to connect the second circuit to prevent overshoot from connecting the first circuit, especially if the first actuation is tactile.
 Many people will be familiar with this behaviour from digital camera shutter buttons, which you press half-way to lock the focus and exposure, then press fully to take the shot, with two distinct tactile events.

 The first circuit is connected at a lower operating force (in keyboards, 88 cN for Alps SKCLKB, 85 cN for Cherry M9), but the second circuit requires a much heavier press (in keyboards, 490 cN for Alps SKCLKB, 400 cN for Cherry M9).
 In keyboards, the second circuit was used to signal autorepeat, and was used in the Apple III and many electric typewriters.
 There is also a Cherry M8 variant with two switching stages, but without the heavy spring used to prevent inadvertent actuation of the second stage, as noted earlier (found in the Cherry version of the Siemens SIMATIC S5 PG675 keyboard).
 Switch series with support for double action include Cherry M9, Mitsumi full-size mechanical, Marquardt Butterfly and Alps SKCL.